 CURRICULUM BREAKDOWN (ALL TEAMS)

-- The power round will consist of two exams for each division: one which focuses on Macroeconomics and one which focuses on Microeconomics.
-Each exam will consist of 3 to 4 free response questions of different weights. - Sample Power Round and Econ Bowl questions are available on the NET website. - Note: The percentages below are approximate.
+- The power round will consist of a single 6 question exam for each division. - Sample Power Round and Econ Bowl questions are available on the NET website. - Note: The percentages below are approximate.

 Team Power Round